All about VAT and international business

 Services provided to consumers

-Occasionally, the photographer takes pictures for private persons or organisations that do not have a VAT ID and charges Dutch VAT.
+Occasionally, the photographer takes pictures for private persons or organisations that do not have a VAT ID and charges Dutch VAT on the invoice.
+Then declares this in their VAT return under item 1 prestaties binnenland.
 In this situation, whether you are providing a service to a customer within or outside the EU is irrelevant.
-However, you should use the tool of the Tax and (in Dutch) to verify if there are any exceptions to this rule.
+However, you should use the Tax Administration's (in Dutch) to verify if there are any exceptions to this rule.

 Digital services